gmail email-deliverability sender-reputation

-Google Postmaster Tools: The Complete Setup and Interpretation Guide
+Google Postmaster Tools v2: The Complete Setup and Interpretation Guide

-Google Postmaster Tools is a free service from Google that shows you exactly how Gmail views your email program — including your domain reputation, spam complaint rate, and authentication compliance.
+Google Postmaster Tools is a free service from Google that shows you exactly how Gmail views your email program — including your compliance status, spam complaint rate, and authentication results.
 If you’re not using it, you’re flying blind on the world’s largest email platform, where Gmail processes over 15 billion emails per day.
+Google’s Email Sender Guidelines make Postmaster monitoring effectively mandatory for bulk senders — it’s the only official source of your spam rate at Gmail.

 Gmail & Google Postmaster by the Numbers